Why Do Crown of Thorns Flowers Change Color?

 Temperature plays a major role in how the flower color appears.

-In hot weather, flowers may become faded or washed out, especially under strong sunlight.
+- In too hot weather, flowers may become faded or washed out, especially under strong sunlight.

-In cold weather, the plant might stop blooming or produce weak flowers.
+- In too cold weather, the plant might stop blooming or produce weak flowers.

 📌 Ideal Temperature Range: